 It’s all paper gains, not real cash you can spend now.

-But that $18,000 you could have made in 10 days is real cash in your pocket.
-The trades are over.
-It’s now yours to spend.
+But that $18,000 you could have made in 10 days would have been real cash in your pocket.
+The trades were over.
+The money would have been yours to spend.

+Of course, win streaks come and go.
+Sometimes you’re hot.
+And sometimes you take a few losses.

+That’s one of the first lessons I always teach my students.

-2019 was an incredible year for us.
+The truth is, 2019 was an incredible year for us and for the market in general.

 But then something happened that nobody expected.

-The corona crash.
+The COVID Crash.

-We Were Blindsided By the Worst Market Crash in a Decade
+We Were Blindsided by the Worst Market Crash in a Decade

 The economy shut down.